Preparing for your appointmentBy Mayo Clinic Staff

 Start by seeing your family doctor or a general practitioner if your sty is painful or doesn't start to get better in two days.
 In some cases, your doctor may refer you to a specialist who treats eye diseases and conditions (ophthalmologist).

 Because appointments can be brief, it's a good idea to be prepared for your appointment.
 Here's some information to help you get ready.

 What you can do

-- Write down key personal information you feel may be important for your doctor to know.
+- List key personal information you feel may be important for your doctor to know.

 Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
 For a sty, some basic questions to ask your doctor include: